King of the Geats: Battle of Bråvalla

-Chronologically assigned to the 8th century, but poorly attested historically, the Battle of Bråvalla (in a location legendarily between West and East Gothenland) was fought between the "King of Sweden" (Sigurd Hring) who is said to have ruled Westrogothians, and the "King of Denmark" (Harald Wartooth) whose realm is said to have included Ostrogothians.
+Chronologically assigned to the 8th century, but poorly attested historically, the Battle of Bråvalla (in a location legendarily between West and East Götaland) was fought between the "King of Sweden" (Sigurd Hring) who is said to have ruled West Götaland, and the "King of Denmark" (Harald Wartooth) whose realm is said to have included East Götaland.

 Historical kings

-When sources become more reliable, Götaland is an integrated part of the Swedish kingdom and from Stenkil and onwards most of the medieval Swedish kings actually belonged to Geatish clans (House of Stenkil, House of Sverker and the House of Bjelbo, possibly also the House of Eric).
+When sources become more reliable, Götaland is an integrated part of the Swedish kingdom and from Stenkil and onwards most of the medieval Swedish kings actually belonged to Geatish clans (House of Stenkil, House of Sverker and the House of Bjälbo, possibly also the House of Erik).
 In the early High Middle Ages some kings in Sweden were titled rex Visigothorum and rex Gothorum, failing to hold the Swedish core provinces in Svealand.
 The non-Geatish King Ragnvald Knaphövde was killed by the Geats as he despised them and travelled among them without Geatish hostages.